About consciousness

 There are many theories about the mechanisms that generate subjective mental states.
 Some of the most popular ones are:

-- Materialism: Subjective mental states are products of information processing.
+• Materialism: Subjective mental states are products of information processing.
 This includes neural activity in the brain, computational processes in artificial systems, or any complex system with the right kind of physical or informational structures.
 The key mechanism is the organization and interaction of components, whether biological or artificial.

-- Panpsychism: Subjective mental states are intrinsic properties of all matter, similar to mass or energy.
+• Panpsychism: Subjective mental states are intrinsic properties of all matter, similar to mass or energy.
 In this view, consciousness does not “emerge” in the traditional sense but is already present at a fundamental level in the universe.
 The complexity of consciousness in systems like the human brain results from the combination or integration of these fundamental conscious elements.

-- Property dualism: This is “panpsychism light”.
+• Property dualism: This is “panpsychism light”.
 The idea is that elementary particles don’t only have physical properties like charge, mass, and spin, they also have mental properties.

-- Idealistic monism: In this view, conscious states are the primary and fundamental reality, and the physical world is a manifestation or emergent property of conscious states.
+• Idealistic monism: In this view, conscious states are the primary and fundamental reality, and the physical world is a manifestation or emergent property of conscious states.
 The mechanism here inverts the materialist perspective: instead of consciousness emerging from matter, matter emerges from consciousness.

-- Neutral monism: This perspective posits an underlying, neutral reality that is neither exclusively mental nor physical.
+• Neutral monism: This perspective posits an underlying, neutral reality that is neither exclusively mental nor physical.
 Both conscious states and physical phenomena emerge from this fundamental substrate.
 The mechanism suggests a more foundational level of reality from which both mind and matter arise as two aspects of the same thing.

 None of the theories offer any intuitive explanation for how conscious states emerge.
 The non-materialistic theories don’t even try to explain subjective experiences in terms of something else.
 They assume a priori that the belong to an irreducible ontological category.
-Materialism on the other hand try to explain subjective experiences in terms of informaiton processing but lacks an explanation about how information processing can produce subjective mental states.
+Materialism on the other hand tries to explain subjective experiences in terms of information processing but lacks an explanation about how information processing can produce subjective mental states.
 I find avoiding the problem as much of a non-solution as failing to produce an explanation.

 I, like most scientists, trust Occams Razor which in this case points at materialism.
 The other theories not only lack an explanation of the nature of subjective mental states but also add additional speculative concepts to physics as we know it today.
 And they don’t explain the apparent dependence of subjective mental states on the brain and on information processing.

-Giving subjective mental states the status of a fundamental aspect of the universe might in fact be a case of anthropocentric chauvinism; we, humans, are conscious, therefore it must be a fundamentally important concept.
+Giving subjective mental states the status of a fundamental aspect of the universe might in fact be a case of anthropocentric chauvinism; we humans are conscious, therefore it must be a fundamentally important concept.
 It might just be that nature found a clever way to create subjective experiences in neural networks to secure our allostasis and that’s all there is.
 Somewhere else in the universe evolution may have taken an other path that doesn’t include subjective mental states (see below).

 Consciousness is an evolutionary adaptation